isomerpages/tp-virtualcampus/index.md

       title: WALK FOR RICE 2023
       subtitle: TOUCH LIVES MEANINGFULLY
       id: infopic
-      description: "The TP Community Service Club (CSC) is back with Walk for Rice!
-        Find out how you can participate in this meaningful cause and win prizes at the same time! "
+      description: The TP Community Service Club is back with its annual Walk for Rice!
+Find out how you can participate in this meaningful cause and win prizes at the same time!
       button: JOIN THE CAUSE!
       url: /events/highlights/walkforrice2023/
       alt: Image alt text